 As a Maid Service provider, your time and your cleaners time is money in your pocket.
 To run a successful Cleaning Business you must have an efficient and consistent cleaning system in which you and your cleaners use ever time they clean a home.
 This system should provide the highest quality in the least amount of time.
 In the cleaning industry we call it SPEED CLEANING!!!

 The most important thing with cleaning efficiently is to have a plan, move sequentially with your steps.
 Don’t waste extra time and steps going back over surfaces or grabbing supplies from another room.
 Cleaning should flow from one surface to the next and one room to the next.

-An efficient home cleaning system will maximize your steps (you should never clean the same surface twice) and maximize your cleaners cleaning power (let your cleaner work for you!).
+Speed Cleaning will maximize your steps (you should never clean the same surface twice) and maximize your cleaner products cleaning power (let your cleaning product work for you!).

-Have your cleaner and tools in reaching distance.
-Wear an apron or carry a bucket.
+- Have your cleaner and tools in reaching distance.
+Wear an apron AND carry a bucket.
 Don’t waste time looking for a cleaner or wasting steps to get a tool.
 By wearing an apron and having a cleaning bucket you will always have the right tool in hand.

 - Avoid having to clean an area more than once.
 Always clean from top to bottom.
 Gravity is real, dust and debris will fall onto area’s already cleaned.

 - Limit the amount of steps you take.
 To maximize your steps, clean left to right.
 You will make a complete circle around the room never wasting a step.